qeesung/gitaly/doc/dashboards.md

 Use the Grafana web interface to make changes to dashboards if necessary.

+**Remember to hit the 'Save' button at the top of the Grafana screen when making changes.**

 ## Tiled (repeated) dashboards

 If you want to make a change across a tiled Grafana dashboard such as